 What about freelance cannabis jobs in Facebook groups?

-Another notable trend is hiring freelance cannabis professionals via Facebook groups.
+Another trend is hiring freelance cannabis professionals via Facebook groups.
 However, we can’t recommend this route because the service isn’t protected or regulated.
 If a dispute arises Facebook will not mediate.

 It’s generally best to use platforms that protect both parties when a situation arises.